 You know that relaxed, satisfied kind of tired you get after exerting yourself with an afternoon out, a fun physical activity, or a good, long walk?
-That’s what I experienced after the “good, long walk” and mental engagement of a Mural Walking Tour by the Punta Gorda Historic Mural Society.
+Prepare to experience that after the “good, long walk” and mental engagement of a Mural Walking Tour by the Punta Gorda Historic Mural Society.

-The murals themselves are all beautifully painted (and maintained), but the stories behind them—both the stories they depict and the tidbits about the artists who painted them—were the main draw, for me.
+The murals themselves are all beautifully painted (and maintained), but the stories behind them—both the stories they depict and the tidbits about the artists who painted them—are a main draw for many.

-Although I was (a bit sadly) disabused of the notion that Ponce de Leon was in Punta Gorda searching for the fountain of youth when he was hit by a Calusa arrow, other stories inspired some pleasant imaginings of the past: Teddy Roosevelt hunting for a record-breaking manta ray in Charlotte Harbor; the life of the astonishing George Brown, Florida’s first equal opportunity employer (click here for a time-lapse video of the creation of his mural); Bernice Andrews Russell (in the Ladies Remembered mural) purchasing the Blanchard House in 1976, setting the stage for the museum that finally opened in 2004; the Cow Hunters driving their herd down the middle of Marion Avenue, trampling flower beds; and so many more.
+You will hear some fascinating stories: Teddy Roosevelt hunting for a record-breaking manta ray in Charlotte Harbor; the life of the astonishing George Brown, Florida’s first equal opportunity employer (click here for a time-lapse video of the creation of his mural); Bernice Andrews Russell (in the Ladies Remembered mural) purchasing the Blanchard House in 1976, setting the stage for the museum that finally opened in 2004; the Cow Hunters driving their herd down the middle of Marion Avenue, trampling flower beds; and so many more.
 This “Harborside Hometown” was built by some truly amazing people.
 Its history is full of intriguing surprises and this tour is a unique way to experience them.

 The murals are, of course, very creative from inception through completion, but the placement can be creative, as well.
 For instance, there are three fun surprises on the bay doors of Steve's Auto Shoppe on the corner of Tamiami Trail N. and Olympia and the wall that sports "Movie Memories" was built just for the mural.